Bastille Day: United States

 Baltimore, Maryland, has a large Bastille Day celebration each year at Petit Louis in the Roland Park area of Baltimore.
 Boston has a celebration annually, hosted by the French Cultural Center for 40 years.
 The street festival occurs in Boston's Back Bay neighborhood, near the Cultural Center's headquarters.
 The celebration includes francophone musical performers, dancing, and French cuisine.
 New York City has numerous Bastille Day celebrations each July, including Bastille Day on 60th Street hosted by the French Institute Alliance Française between Fifth and Lexington Avenues on the Upper East Side of Manhattan, Bastille Day on Smith Street in Brooklyn, and Bastille Day in Tribeca.
 There is also the annual Bastille Day Ball, taking place since 1924.
 Philadelphia's Bastille Day, held at Eastern State Penitentiary, involves Marie Antoinette throwing locally manufactured Tastykakes at the Parisian militia, as well as a re-enactment of the storming of the Bastille.
 (This Philadelphia tradition ended in 2018.)
 In Newport, Rhode Island, the annual Bastille Day celebration is organized by the local chapter of the Alliance Française.
 It takes place at King Park in Newport at the monument memorializing the accomplishments of the General Comte de Rochambeau whose 6,000 to 7,000 French forces landed in Newport on 11 July 1780.
-Their assistance in the defeat of the English in the War of Independence is well documented and is demonstrable proof of the special relationship between France and the United States.
+Their assistance in the defeat of the English in the War of Independence is well documented and is proof of the special relationship between France and the United States.
 In Washington D.C., food, music, and auction events are sponsored by the Embassy of France.
 There is also a French Festival within the city, where families can meet period entertainment groups set during the time of the French Revolution.
 Restaurants host parties serving traditional French food.